StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

 1. Copy the `.env.example` file to `.env` anddqwddwedwedew fil.dqwdwefewfedewdewqwdwqwedewdew
-2. Install the dependencies andwedewd  dwedewdew in one ewdwd:ddewdewdewd
+2. Install the dependencies andwedewd in one ewdwd:ddewdewdewd

 ```dewde
 npm install && npm